patnr/HistoryMatching/README.md

 If you use vim I suggest folding (rather than wrapping) the comment blocks (corresponding to markdown cells) using
 `:setlocal foldmethod=expr foldexpr=getline(v:lnum)=~'^\#\ ' fdl=0`.

-The *Colab branch* has (at least!) one major difference from the master branch: it contains the cell that downloads & runs the `colab_bootstrap.sh` script.
-In the presence of such persistent differences, I find git merging back and forth to be troublesome (it removes and adds that cell when it shouldn't).
-Therefore I suggest only working on the *master branch*, and merging into the Colab branch.
-Don't manually resolve conflicts in the `.ipynb` file;
-use instead `jupytext` to sync it from the (resolved) python script.
-If it complains (while opening the script) that the timestamps are incompatible, simply re-save the `.py` version and reload the page.

 ## Contributors